fonzerelly/teststrategies-not-only-for-javascript/introduction.md

 }

 ```
-Note: Let's say our ceasar-cipher-class needs to write to a logger when somebody failed in passing a correct message object to the encode-method.
+Note: Let's say our caesar-cipher-class needs to write to a logger when somebody failed in passing a correct message object to the encode-method.
 The logger might do whatever in that call like writing the info to a database, doing a console.log or turn the alert lights in your headquater to red.
 This is a side effect.
 This is nothing, we can check by exploring the output of a method.
-And it must not be of any concerns for ceasars-cipher what exactly logger does here.
+And it must not be of any concerns for caesars-cipher what exactly logger does here.
 It is just important, that the right method of logger got called.

 ??HORIZONTAL
 ### Monkey Patching